henrylbseaworth/beergames0314/README.md

 beergames0214
 =============

-Week of June 2, 2014 beer games.
+Week of June 10, 2014 beer games.

-Due: Monday, June 9 as close to 4:35 pm MST as possible.
+Due: Wednesday, June 18 as close to Midnight MST as possible.

 Challenge
 -----